bradjc/bradjc-www/pages/uvaev.md

 Why Do I Care?
 --------------

 Because I am an EV owner!
-I bought a Chevy Bolt in August 2018 and have been driving it ever since.
+I bought a Chevy Bolt in August 2018 and have been driving electric ever since.